-However, RLS will offer homework to all pupils as appropriate.
+However, RLS will offer homework when appropriate.

 RLS feels that homework is an integral part of the curriculum and it should be planned and prepared alongside all other programmes of learning.
 Homework will be appropriate to the age, ability and circumstances of the pupil.
 Tasks can be wide-ranging and structured, with their purpose explained to pupils and parents.
 Homework may include practice of practical skills.